wmcelderry/leonardos_notebook/README.md

 # Forgotten a password?
 I can totally tell you your password, just email me... and give me all the computer resources until the end of time, plus a bit longer.
-Now I write it like that, it may be better to not forget your password, or only use it for information you are OK losing!
+Now I write it out loud, it may be better if you don't forget your password, or only use it for information you are OK losing!

 # Possible Improvement in operation?